varenyk-lover/Layouts-of-websites/README.md

 Hello, here you can find examples of layouts that were made with Figma templates: https://varenyk-lover.github.io/Layouts-of-websites/

 More info:
 1. Productly layout — HTML, CSS.
-One of my first layouts.
+My first layout with extra fonts.

 2. Responsive Denis Novik layout — HTML, SCSS, JS.
 The task was also to make it responsive, adaptive and to find ready solution in JavaScript for burger navbar menu.